GENERAL STATEMENTS ON RISK MANAGEMENT

 The cost to a student traveler for a trip less than 30 days is $25.
 More than 30 days, it will be determined by trip length.
 The cost to a guest traveler is $50 for a trip less than 30 days.

-Every insured traveler should carry an ACE Travel Assistance Program Card in order to access the services provided.
-Every traveler should read the complete insurance policy, including definitions, limitations, and exclusions, or download a less detailed brochure.
-For questions about the plan benefits and services, contact Gallagher Student Health.
+Every insured traveler should carry a Global Assistance ID card in order to access the services provided.
+Once you have registered through the International Travel Registry, you will be provided a link view the policy.
+For questions about the plan benefits and services, contact Gallagher Student Health, or firstname.lastname@example.org.

 Coverage will start on the actual start of the trip.
 It does not matter whether the Trip starts at the Covered Person’s home, place of work, or other place.
 It will end on the first of the following dates to occur: 1. the date the Covered Person returns to his or her Home Country; 2. the scheduled Trip return date; or 3. the date the Covered Person makes a Personal Deviation (unless otherwise provided by the Policy).